 1. Consumers overwhelmingly value mail delivered to their homes.
-Almost two thirds of surveyed consumers expressed that items delivered to their mail boxes were valued.
-Companies are a little out of touch, with only about one third of survey participants realizing the consumer perception.
+Almost two-thirds of surveyed consumers expressed that items delivered to their mailboxes were valued.
+Yet, only about one-third of companies surveyed realized the consumer perception.

-3. Millennials much prefer to receive information in a printed format.
-In fact, 65 percent of this generation has a stated preference for traditional print media.
+3. Millennials prefer to receive information in a printed format.
+In fact, 65 percent of this generation has stated a preference for traditional print media.
 Most people from that generation do not enjoy reading on computer screens.
-This demographic responds much better to mailings versus digital mediums.
+This demographic responds better to mailings versus digital mediums.

-4. When USPS launched its new “if it fits it ships,” campaign, marketing crossed all channels.
-Television advertisements, online banners, social media and mass emails all went out, along with simple bulk mailings.
+4. When USPS launched its “if it fits it ships,” campaign, they marketed it across all channels.
+Television advertisements, online banners, social media, and mass emails all went out, along with simple bulk mailings.
 The interesting thing about this campaign was the tracked responses.
 The single largest response group, 35 percent, was from the direct mail campaign.

 5. Consumers check their mail virtually every day.
-Almost everyone, 98 percent, brings their mail in every day, and 77 percent of consumers sort through their mail immediately.
-Compared to email recipients, where many items go straight to spam, direct mail gets more views from the targeted recipients.
+Almost everyone, 98 percent, brings their mail inside their home every day, and 77 percent of consumers sort through their mail immediately.
+Compare that to email recipients, where many items go straight to spam.
+Direct mail gets more views from the targeted recipients.

 Direct mail continues to reach and appeal to a broad range of consumers.
 The only industry consistently showing better results using digital marketing is the technology industry.
 Business to business services, retail stores, and other general consumer goods show phenomenal response rates through direct mail marketing.
 A direct mail company offers the ability to reach thousands of households at very reasonable prices.
 It even compares favorably with television advertising once cost figures into the equation.
 As the recent USPS campaign illustrates, direct mail still holds the top spot for ROI.